gregorio-project/hyphen-la/patterns/generation/README.md

 - `VIintr` – intransitive irregular verb (*eō* and some of its compounds)

 Intransitive verbs are treated separately because they only have impersonal passive forms.
-Deponent verbs, impersonal verbs and irregular verbs having no passive forms at all are not marked as intransitive.
+Deponent verbs, impersonal verbs, and irregular verbs having no passive forms at all are not marked as intransitive.

 Examples: